 Partners and clients can each have their own set of user accounts.
 A given user account is part of one and only tenant - a partner or client.

 Within a tenant, you can limit the actions that a user can take on managed resources, using role-based access controls (RBAC).
 RBAC involves these constructs:

 - User: A user account within a tenant.

 - User Group: A group of users.

-- Permissions: A set of controls that limit actions that a user can perform.
+- Permissions: A set of controls that limit actions that a user can do.

 - Roles: An association of a user or user group, permissions and managed resources.
-A role entitles a user to perform specific actions on a set of resources.
+A role entitles a user to do specific actions on a set of resources.

 A dashboard is collection of widgets that visualize data collected and generated by OpsRamp.
 A dashboard is scoped to a tenant.
 Dashboards at partner scope are visible only users within that partner.
 Likewise, dashboards at client scope are only visible to users within that client.

 OpsRamp supports a set of management policies to enable you to take automated actions on managed resources, alerts and tickets.
 Examples of management policies include:

 - Resource Management Policies: Associate monitors, credentials, automation jobs, and more with managed resources.